-The applied inorganic chemistry laboratory will, provide an introduction to the synthesis, isolation, and characterization of inorganic and, organometallic compounds.
-The student will, conduct basic synthetic laboratory procedures and, utilize a variety of analytical characterization, techniques.
-Each student will complete a series, of structured, interconnected laboratory, experiments derived from the current literature. , Honors students will complete a literature review, and seminar presentation to the department.
+Introduction to the synthesis, isolation, and characterization of inorganic and organometallic compounds.
+Students will conduct basic synthetic lab procedures and utilize a variety of analytical characterization techniques.
+Students will complete a series of structured, interconnected lab experiments derived from current literature.
+Honors students will complete a literature review and present a seminar.